santipt/ctAppointment/README.md

 This project is an assignment for the company CTcue.
 Consists in a frontend for a doctor appointment CMS.

+You can find the backend and the instructions on how to run it at: https://github.com/CTcue/ctDoctor.

 ## Getting Started